 Another strange quirk is that based on today’s purchases, Mr Terry has only spent 63% of the money borrowed, but has pledged 88% of the collateral — effectively, Mr Terry is paying for some of Messrs.
 Moorse and Scotts’ shares.
 Very odd.

-This, of course, is one of the reasons why I remain short of Quindell.
+I remain short of Quindell.

 Disclosure: This article is provided for information only and is not intended as investment advice.
 The author has a short position in Quindell PLC.
 Do your own research or seek qualified professional advice before making any trading decisions.